ShighaVelloth/LangChain-Project--Gen-AI/README.md

-# 🌟 AI Assistant for Visually Impaired Individuals
+# 🌟  Eyes of AI: Empowering the Visually Impaired with Smarter Image Analysis

 This project is an **AI-powered assistant** designed to help visually impaired individuals understand their surroundings through images.
 The app offers the following functionalities: